 - How will you make his life better?

 Now it’s time to give your ideal customer avatar a name and a face.
 What does he look like?
 It might sound kind of funny to you, but this is the person you’ll be talking to when creating content and other marketing materials.
-Giving him a name and a face will make it easier to actually talk to your ideal customer.
+Giving him a name and a face will make it easier actually to talk to your ideal customer persona.
 Browse through stock images and see if you can find a picture to associate with him.

 Create a short “life story” for your customer avatar.
 Explain how he has come to need your help.